luuqh/smart/README.md

 + *.json*: Individual settings of SMG in JSON format

 ## Models
-Model source codes used in SmartFrame, currently are steering angle based-models with Chauffeur, Autumn and Rambo.
+Model source codes used in SMART framework, currently are steering angle based-models with Chauffeur, Autumn and Rambo.
 Models are configured to run on Swinburne Supercomputer, however, they can be modified to run on other supercomputers or local workstations as well.

 **Chauffeur**:
 + *models/chauffeur_successive.py*: Source code of Chauffeur model